friendly/statquotes/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs; 1 NOTEs
+There were no ERRORs, WARNINGs, NOTEs

 ## Reverse dependencies